 Summarizing the study: a total of 441 Sonoma tree vole nests were found including 215 active and 226 inactive nests.
 Mature stands with larger Douglas-fir trees and those with higher densities of Douglas-fir trees tended to have the most nests while pole and young stands with relativity few or no Douglas-fir trees tended to have fewer nests.
-Therefore, retention of large Douglas-fir trees combined with other conservation strategies such as riparian protection, other species protection measures (e.g. marbled murrelet conservation areas and northern spotted owl nest zones), or as part of a structural element retention strategy wherein large trees with complex structure are retained may help maintain Sonoma tree vole populations.
-The HCP conservation strategy for this species was developed to mitigate a management strategy of even-aged (clear cut) harvest of approximately 178 million board feet per year (mmbf).
-HRC uses primarily uneven-aged (selection and group selection) harvest of approximately 55 mmbf average per year (over a ten year period beginning in 2008-2009).
+Therefore, retention of large Douglas-fir trees combined with other conservation strategies such as riparian protection, other species protection measures (e.g., marbled murrelet conservation areas and northern spotted owl nest zones), or as part of a structural element retention strategy wherein large trees with complex structure are retained may help maintain Sonoma tree vole populations.
+The HCP conservation strategy for this species was developed to mitigate the management strategy used by the previous landowner of even-aged (clear cut) harvest of approximately 178 million board feet per year (mmbf).
+HRC uses primarily uneven-aged (selection and group selection) harvest of approximately 55 - 65 mmbf average per year.
 Selection harvest will retain a large tree component in all stands.
 In addition, HRC also retains all old growth trees meeting the company's old growth policy.
 Therefore, the HRC management model that will create or retain a multi-aged forest with large Douglas-fir trees across the property is likely to provide tree vole habitat in both the near and longer term.